Justo-Tapiador/jhs/docs/using-ranks.md

 </html>
  ```
  A rank #3 would serve into the browser  the original file `mypage.jhs`.

+ Establish your own authorizations protocol.
 You have to deal in your server who can do requests with ranks, via query string.

- E.g.: users with rank #3 can send requests to access generated JHS scripts up to level 3.
+ E.g.: Users with rank #3 can only send requests to access generated JHS scripts up to level 3.